Prison of peoples: Soviet Historiography

-Pokrovsky's criticism of the Tsarist old regime as a "prison of peoples" and "international gendarme" was henceforth deemed to be anti-patriotic "national nihilism" and a new Russian nationalist historical orthodoxy was established.
-This new official orthodoxy remained in place for the duration of Stalin's life.
+Pokrovsky's criticism of the old regime as a "prison of peoples" and "international gendarme" was henceforth deemed to be anti-patriotic "national nihilism" and a new Russian nationalist historical orthodoxy was established.
+This new official orthodoxy remained in place for the duration of Stalin's life and to some extent until the USSR's collapse.

-Some historians evaluating the Soviet Union as a Soviet empire, applied the "prison of nations" idea to the USSR.
-Thomas Winderl wrote "The USSR became in a certain sense more a prison-house of nations than the old Empire had ever been."
+Some historians evaluating the Soviet Union as a colonial empire, applied the "prison of nations" idea to the USSR.
+Thomas Winderl wrote: "The USSR became in a certain sense more a prison-house of nations than the old Empire had ever been."